keratoconus

 How is keratoconus diagnosed?

-Keratoconus is a multifactorial disease, but is also asymmetrical.
-Keratoconus results in ‘irregular’ astigmatism, and in the early stages can be misdiagnosed as ‘regular’ astigmatism.
-The presentation varies from individual to individual, and if one eye is relativey unaffected may go undiagnosed for years.
+Keratoconus is a multifactorial, bilateral disease, but is also asymmetrical.
+Keratoconus results in “irregular” astigmatism, and in the early stages can be misdiagnosed as “regular” astigmatism.
+The presentation varies between individuals, as the less advanced or unaffected eye may go undiagnosed for years.
 Symptoms include blurry vision, haloes and shadows, particuarly in the evening.

 Keratoconus is best detected through instruments that can measure the shape of the cornea.
 Instruments that are capable of measuring the corneal surface include corneal topography, corneal tomography and anterior-segment optical coherence tomography.
 These can measure the characteristic changes seen in keratoconus.